dxnter/dotfiles/README.md

 If you choose not to use Alacritty as your terminal, you may see an output like above.
 To fix this, set the font for your terminal to a patched font with icons that was installed from [`system/installs/fonts.sh`](https://github.com/dxnter/dotfiles/blob/main/system/installs/fonts.sh).

+If you need additional support, please [open an issue](https://github.com/dxnter/dotfiles/issues/new).

 <h2 id="acknowledgments">👏 Acknowledgments</h2>

 - [alraa/dotfiles](https://github.com/alrra/dotfiles)